Migrate from packages.config to PackageReference

 - PackageReference is under active development: See PackageReference issues on GitHub. packages.config is no longer under active development.

 - NuGet PackageReference is not available in Visual Studio 2015 and earlier.
-Migrated projects can be opened only in Visual Studio 2017.
+Migrated projects can be opened only in Visual Studio 2017 and later.